AU-Master-Thesis/thesis/sections/4-results/scenarios.typ

   )
 }

 They have been chosen such that all seeds have a minimum Hamming Distance of $5$, to ensure a moderate amount of entropy@review-of-methodologies-and-metrics-for-assessing-the-quality-of-random-number-generators.

-// #seeds.map(binary.with(min-length: 10))

-// #kristoffer[we use WyRand right now, change to mersenne twister https://docs.rs/mersenne_twister/latest/mersenne_twister/]

 For a full summary of all experimental parameters used in the reproduction experiments see @appendix.reproduction-experiment-parameters.
 Additionally, environment visualisations are provided in figures #numref(<f.scenarios.circle>), #numref(<f.scenarios.environment-obstacles>), and #numref(<f.scenarios.junction>).

 #show quote: emph
 === #scen.circle.n <s.r.scenarios.circle>